amass156/S-A-Trivia/README.md

 ---

 ### Bugs
 Early in the project, I encountered a bug that displayed multiple quesitons on the screen at once.
 This bug messed with both the score being incremented as well as the aesthetics of the game.
 In order to fix this bug, I first had to turn the NodeList I was using into an actual array, and then duplicate that array in order to avoid disrupting the original set of data.
-I also had to update my "random question" function, as well as the function that allows the user to move onto the next question once an action is taken.
+I also had to update my "random question" function.

 I also had a much smaller bug that occured when I would attempt to increment the score by 1.
 Instead, the score would either increment regardless of if the question is correct or not as well as increment by 4 per question.
 This bug was fixed by changing the place where the score is incremented from the answer choice selection, to when the next button is clicked.